High-Hand/Outlier-Algorithm/README.md

 # Outlier_Algorithm
-A fast way to find the outliers
+A fast way to find out all the outliers

-data:the original points
+data: the original points

-in_out:inline-points and outline-points
+in_out: inline-points and outline-points

-result:inline_points
+result: inline_points

 anchor: different rank

-level:the trend
+level: the trend

-score:the score of center aggregation degree
+score: the score of center aggregation degree

 Samples:

 1d: